 California Coastal Conservancy Climate Ready Grant Program

 The Coastal Conservancy provides funding for 'Climate Ready' projects.
-Climate Ready grants can support a wide range of activities including vulnerability assessments, development and implementation of adaptation strategies, science-based scenario planning, and demonstration projects that help inform others about successful and cost-effective adaptation strategies.
+Climate Ready grants can support a wide range of activities including vulnerability assessments, development, and implementation of adaptation strategies, science-based scenario planning, and demonstration projects that help inform others about successful and cost-effective adaptation strategies.
 The funded projects are expected to maximize public benefits to the coast while reducing greenhouse gas emissions, reducing hazards that threaten coastal communities or public infrastructure, preserving and enhancing coastal wetlands and other natural lands, conserving biodiversity and providing recreational opportunities that support greenhouse gas reduction goals.

-Through three Climate Ready Grant rounds, the Conservancy has awarded $7.3 million for 42 projects; as well as the Conservancy is working on dozens of other Climate Ready Projects focused on sea level rise adaptation planning, natural infrastructure, rangeland and agricultural adaptation, carbon sequestration, and urban greening.
+Example adaptation pilot projects from the Climate Ready program include the San Pedro Creek Restoration (Pacifica State Beach Managed Retreat), Surfer's Point Managed Retreat Project, and San Francisco Bay Living Shorelines.
+Through its Climate Ready Grant rounds, the Conservancy has awarded $7.3 million for 42 projects; as well as the Conservancy is working on dozens of other Climate Ready Projects focused on sea level rise adaptation planning, natural infrastructure, rangeland and agricultural adaptation, carbon sequestration, and urban greening.

-Publication Date: 2017
+Publication Date: 2014 - 2018

 - Funding program